 Bigstock

 This unfortunately happens, but it is nevertheless painful if you lose your job because of restructuring or budget cuts.
-Even if you think you were an indispensable employee, you might still want to assess your attitude and performance.
-I remember once the company used "restructure" as the reason of getting rid of a sales manager who wasn't the right fit.
+Even if you think you are an indispensable employee, you might still want to assess your attitude and performance.
+We have heard of companies using "restructure" as the reason for getting rid of employees who weren't the right fit.

 Remember, just because you were fired or laid off doesn't mean it was your fault or that you won't find another great job in the future.
-But it is always worth it to assess your performance and conduct because every career obstacle is a learning experience.
-If you want to learn:
+It is always worth it to assess your performance and conduct because every career obstacle is a learning experience.